 Nomination process

-Nominations are accepted from all faculty, staff and students at Ontario Tech!
+Nominations are accepted from all current faculty, staff and students at Ontario Tech!
 Receiving a nomination helps our students feel valued, recognized and acknowledged.

-The nomination period for the 2022-2023 student award is now closed.
+The nomination period is now closed.

 Please review the instructions and guiding document below, prior to submitting a nomination.
 If you know someone who would like to nominate the same student, there will be an option to attach a letter of support at the end of the nomination form.
 Please limit letters of support to one page.